-With respect to business strategy, planning and execution, family-owned businesses are not without their challenges.
+With respect to business strategy, planning, and execution, family-owned businesses are not without their challenges.
 Getting everyone on the same page can prove difficult and takes diplomacy, persistence, and creativity.
-As the primary innovation-driver of the family, Jay successfully introduced and implemented numerous transformational programs, including: a multi-tier Preventive Maintenance Program in Service; Accessory sales program; Flat Rate billing; moving accounting in-house; Implementing QuickBooks and ServiceTitan and then integrating them together; and Upselling high-efficiency equipment.
+As the primary innovator of the family, Jay successfully introduced and implemented numerous transformational programs, including a multi-tier Preventive Maintenance Program in service; Accessory sales program; Flat Rate billing; moving accounting in-house; Implementing QuickBooks and ServiceTitan™ and integrating them; and upselling high-efficiency equipment.
 Two highly successful initiatives combined diversification with high-margin results.
-Jay introduced and developed Gas Log (fireplace) sales and service, fully integrated into the company’s PMA program, and he started a Plumbing department that grew to 30% of total company sales over a 4-year period.
+Jay introduced and developed Gas Log (fireplace) sales and service, fully integrated into the company’s PMA program, and he started a Plumbing department that grew to 30% of total company sales over four years.
 The bulk of the company’s growth and profitability occurred because of these programs and Jay’s leadership.

 All owners have a favorite aspect of their business, whether it be the technical aspects of products, sales, or perhaps marketing or strategy.
 Jay’s favorites were strategic leadership, financial analytics, and team development.
 The success of Jay’s training strategy positioned him in a purely strategic role in running his business.
 Jay’s approach to team development was to seek out raw talent focusing on personality, work ethic, and desire.
 He hired happy people with a great attitude and taught them industry specifics, developing raw talent and a great can-do business culture along the way.
 This strategy bypassed recruiting issues, culture-cancers, recycled talent, and avoided signing bonuses.
 Jay loved teaching employees, transferring knowledge, guiding careers, and watching people grow.